 - This is the default text that will be returned by the HTTP post request.
 If the submission is appended to an existing case, and that case has some text in the “Scout Message” field, then that text will be returned instead.
 This is useful when you want to let your first user experiencing a crash know that “we are investigating the issue,” but update that message in the case later on when you know that “this problem is fixed in the next version.”

 - Set to “1” or “true” in order to get a response in HTML format.
 By default, the response will be XML.

 BugzScout cases in FogBugz have a slightly different appearance than regular cases, and include a couple of new fields:

 - This field indicates the number of times a BugzScout submission has been consolidated into this case.
 It will only appear when the value is greater than 1.
 This is always updated on new submissions, regardless of the value of the “Scout Will” field.

 - A custom message to be returned when the next BugzScout submission matches this case, i.e. if and when a case with the same Description is submitted again.
 You could use this to provide the user with instructions for a workaround for the error or tell the user that this bug has been fixed for the next release.

 - This controls whether or not future submissions that match this case’s Description will be appended to it or not.
 If it is set to “Stop Reports”, future submissions with the same description will not be added to this case.
 Since the case will not be edited, the user it is assigned to will not receive a notification.
 “Continue Reporting” simply means that future submissions with the same Description will continue to be appended to this case.

-- Manuscript will automatically change this field to “Stop Reports” after 50 occurrences.
+- FogBugz will automatically change this field to “Stop Reports” after 50 occurrences.
 The field will show how many remaining occurrences will be logged.

-- Note that if you change this field to “Stop Reports” or Manuscript does so automatically, the occurrence count and last occurrence date and time will still update when new submissions are received.
+- Note that if you change this field to “Stop Reports” or FogBugz does so automatically, the occurrence count and last occurrence date and time will still update when new submissions are received.